|Reno Police Department Command Staff|

 Office Telephone: 775-334-2197 Email: firstname.lastname@example.org

 Professional Biography: Master’s in Organizational Leadership from Gonzaga University and a Bachelor’s in Criminal Justice from the University of Nevada, Reno.
-Robinson also completed Gonzaga University’s Servant Leadership program along with Cornell University’s Executive Leadership Program.
+Robinson also completed Gonzaga University’s Servant Leadership program, Cornell University’s Executive Leadership Program and is a graduate of the Police Executive Forum’s Senior Management Institute for Police (SMIP).

-Robinson is local to the area and graduated from Reed High School.
+Robinson grew up in this area, attended local schools and graduated from Reed High School.
 He comes from a law enforcement family.

 |Deputy Chief Mac Venzon, Support Division